 But be prepared, pre-finished hardwood cabinet grade plywood in 3/4″ 4×8 sheets may cost over $120.

-For outdoor projects you’ll want to look at the pressure treated plywood variations.
+For outdoor projects where there will be exposure to moisture, you’ll want to look at the pressure treated plywood variations.

 For the most extreme wet conditions, look at the marine grade.
 This is not cheap, but the wood is treated to handle very wet conditions, plus the glue is water proof.